A Message from the CEO/Head of College

 Please be assured that we are doing everything we can to avoid such – seeking loan relief, taking advantage of the government stimulus packages, cutting costs, etc. Part of this necessary expense reduction will be to printing and postage costs by not sending out newsletters and our Melbourne Graduate.
 We will resume sending our publications and other reports by post at a later date.
 This online message from me will be posted to those of our members who do not use computers.

 Of course, you are all facing financial challenges with drops in investments and superannuation funds, loss or reduction in employment/income and loss and reduction of other supports, such as grants for your research or your enrolment.
 We do not want anyone who is experiencing financial difficulty to give – and we have willing donors who really must not give again at this time.
-However, our residents and staff are particularly vulnerable and we are very much reliant on both to continue our operations.
-If you can help, please give to our COVID-19 Financial Relief Fund – see the donation form below my message.
+However, our residents and staff are particularly vulnerable at this time and we are very much reliant on both to continue our operations.
+If you can help, please go to this donation page.
+[Link words in red to donation page.]

 Since our establishment in 1911, our Association has faced a number of challenges, including two world wars and the depression.
 We have always emerged stronger and will be able to do so with the support and dedication of our Members.
 When we look back on this period, I hope that we will feel proud that we pulled together and that we tried our very best to help as many people as possible.